Saving Ourselves Foundation

 Our Founder/President

-Tanishia Bailey, Chair, is an experienced government management consultant with over a decade of experience specializing in healthcare quality improvement and leadership development.
+Tanishia Bailey, Chair, is an experienced government management consultant with over a decade of experience specializing in healthcare quality improvement, leadership development, and addressing issues related to AI ethics and digital safety.
+Tanishia currently serves on the Silver Spring Advisory Board and as co-chair of the African Affa

 Our Founding Board